Business impacts of coronavirus leave Olympic Peninsula’s West End without a print newspaper

 Andy Pursley, pastor at Forks Assembly of God, said he knows elderly people in the community are not going to get the same connection online.
 “Having the paper makes them feel part of the community,” Pursley said.
 “It is a paper that loves its community, and it is so historical, it takes us back in time and shows us our local history.”

-Bruce Paul, is the fourth-generation owner of Forks Outfitters, the largest store within 60 miles.
-It’s the place for everything from double-knee Carrhart work pants to the week’s groceries, a Lotto ticket, hunting license or plant starts at the garden center.
+Bruce Paul is the fourth-generation owner of Forks Outfitters, the largest store within 60 miles.
+It’s the place for everything from double-knee Carhartt work pants to the week’s groceries, a Lotto ticket, hunting license or plant starts at the garden center.
 The store is the paper’s largest advertiser, and relies on the print edition to stay connected to local customers.
 “It goes to every mailbox in our area,” Paul said.

 “It’s terribly important to the local community,” Paul said of the paper.